Snowflake-Labs/snowflake-demo-streamlit/H3 Mapping and Timeseries Visualization/README.md

 prediction accuracy across H3 cells.
 A lower SMAPE score indicates a more accurate prediction, empowering users to identify the most reliable forecasts effortlessly.

+Check "Getting started with Geospatial AI and ML using Snowflake Cortex" [quickstart](https://quickstarts.snowflake.com/guide/geo-for-machine-learning/index.html?index=..%2F..index#2) for more details about the demand prediciton use case.

 ## App layout

 Below we can see two charts that show the comparision for the forecast and the actual pickup values by H3.